 Work is underway to repair significant damage to Puketāpapa’s coastal track, a stunning walkway with lush tree canopy from the edge of Onehunga Foreshore to Lynfield Cove Beach, overlooking the Manukau Harbour.

-The 10-kilometre coastal track that borders eight reserves and wraps around Lynfield, Waikōwhai and Hillsborough, suffered extensive damage from 2023’s adverse weather and is being restored in stages.
+The 10-kilometre coastal track that borders eight reserves and wraps around Lynfield, Waikōwhai and Hillsborough, is being restored in stages following extensive damage from 2023’s adverse weather and is being restored in stages.

 Following comprehensive assessment and analysis by Auckland Council’s Parks and Community Facilities team, the track network was categorised to prioritise urgent repairs.